 Throughout Florida, counties are resolving to take measures to protect and increase wildflowers.
 The resolution they adopted acknowledges native wildflowers’ environmental, historical and cultural significance while promoting their conservation through management practices – including reduced mowing that can save money.
 Learn how your county can resolve to protect wildflowers.

-The Seeds for Schools grant program provides native wildflower seeds and learning resources to Florida elementary, middle and high schools.
+The Seedlings for Schools grant program provides native wildflower seedlings and learning resources to Florida elementary, middle and high schools.
 The gardens are exposing schoolchildren in Florida’s native flora and fauna while helping them to achieve state education standards.
 Learn more.

 See highlights of a past project.
 To learn more about planting grants, click here.